MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ### Why Two-Phase Bootstrap?

 The two-phase bootstrap is needed because enclaves operate without direct internet access and cannot fetch secrets from Seal key servers URL themselves.
 As a workaround, the host acts as an intermediary to retrieve encrypted secrets from Seal servers.
 This delegation is secure because the fetched responses are encrypted using the enclave's ephemeral public key, and only the enclave possesses the corresponding private key for decryption.
-Additionally, the enclave is booted with hardcoded public keys of the Seal servers, so it can verify the authenticity of the responses passed from host, so the host cannot tamper with or forge server responses.
+Additionally, the enclave is booted with hardcoded public keys of the Seal servers it depends on, so it can verify the authenticity of the responses passed from host, so the host cannot tamper with or forge server responses.

 ## Security Guarantees